WHU-Fenglab/RI-based-CPSC/README.md

     Data_Align.RI_Correct(RefNumber=0)

 #### Result
-The corrected data will be saved in the original folder as a .mzML format file with the original data name + "_RI"
+The corrected data will be saved in the original folder as .mzML format with the original data name + "_RI"